Codesmith900/re-ID/README.md

-# Deep Feature Re-Identification and Folder Merge
+# Deep Feature Re-Identification and Health Check Endpoint

 This project combines **YOLOv8** person detection/tracking with **ResNet50** deep features to create a complete person re-identification pipeline.
 The system first uses YOLOv8 for person tracking and counting to generate the dataset, then applies ResNet50 deep features to find and merge similar person folders (Re-ID).
 It includes a **Flask-based Health Monitor API** to track processing status and statistics in real time.